Ferrington Vineyard

 The Varietals

-The vineyard produces Gewurztraminer planted in 2006, old vine Sauvignon Blanc planted in 1969, eleven different clones of Pinot Noir, and five different clones of Chardonnay.
-We once tried to grow Syrah, but it wasn’t good, so we grafted it over to Pinot Noir.
-You can see the varietals and clones, the blocks in which they grow, and which of our winemakers work with them below.
+The vineyard produces Gewürztraminer planted in 2006, old vine Sauvignon Blanc planted in 1969, eleven different clones of Pinot Noir, and five different clones of Chardonnay.
+We once tried to grow Syrah.
+It wasn’t good.
+We grafted it over to Pinot Noir.
+The Pinot Noir turned out to be delicious.

 the varietals →